SAP-samples/teched2022-DA181/exercises/ex3/stepsInBAS.md

   ![basket analysis result](./screenshots/result.png)

-- If you want to sort the values by "countFrequncy":
+- If you want to sort the values by "countFrequency":

   - In tab "Columns" of the Details of node "Semantics", select icon "Sort Result Set"